Factbox: New Alphabet chief started at Google, made name with Android

 * Pichai took over Android business from that group’s founder, Andy Rubin, managing the market leading smartphone operating system globally

-* A year after taking over Android, Google shipped 1 billion devices
+* A year after Pichai took over Android, Google shipped 1 billion devices

 * Prior to taking over as CEO, Pichai was in charge of product and engineering at Google’s Internet businesses